Vastyen/vastien/README.md

-## Hey! 🙋🏻‍♂️ I'm Bastián, Full-Stack Developer
+## Hey! 🙋🏻‍♂️ I'm Bastián, I'm a Full-Stack Developer

 I love computer science, software developer and software engineer. 👨🏻‍💻
 I have 23yo. and almost 5y in this computer world. 💾